-In accordance with current accounting guidance, the Partnership's valuations include the use of the funds' reported net asset values for commingled fund investments and private investment funds.
-Commingled funds are valued at the net asset value for their underlying securities.
-The Partnership further corroborates the above valuations with observable market data using level 2 inputs within the fair value framework.
+The Partnership's valuations include the use of the funds' reported net asset values for commingled fund investments.
+Commingled funds are valued at the net asset value of its underlying securities.
+The valuation of the assets held by the commingled funds are based on observable market data using level 1 and 2 inputs within the fair value framework.
 The assets of the defined benefit pension plan have no significant concentration of risk and there are no restrictions on these investments.